 Pros and Cons of Unstructured Interviews

-Improving the Interview Process
+Improving the Interview Process by Adding Structure

 If your organization is using unstructured interviews in its selection process, the good news is this – structure and predictive validity can be added to the interview process through the actions identified below: